nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

       where f.Fruit = fp.Fruit);
 ERROR 1242 (21000): Subquery returns more than 1 row</pre>

 Oops!
 It looks like MySQL is now complaining about me trying to update a single value from a whole set of values!
 Very good.
 This shows me that my query is wrong, instead of silently doing something bad.
-Here&#8217;s a query that works:
+Here's a query that works:

 <pre>update FruitPrices as fp
    set fp.Price =  (